GreenAiriva/blog/tr/posts/2025-07-16-Sehir-ici-Hava-Filtreleme.md

 Urban air pollution is perhaps the heaviest price paid for the great human achievement of urbanization.
 Rising populations, transportation, industry, and energy consumption have transformed the urban atmosphere into an almost invisible enemy.
 Pollutants such as particulate matter (PM2.5, PM10), greenhouse gases (CO₂, N₂O, CH₄), nitrogen oxides (NOx), and fluorinated gases pose threats to both public health and the climate.

 In recent years, many different technologies have attempted to tackle this issue.
-Systems such as biological algae filters, electrostatic ionization towers, and direct air capture (DAC) plants have made important strides.
+Systems such as biological Moss filters, electrostatic ionization towers, and direct air capture (DAC) plants have made important strides.
 However, each has encountered some critical limitations:

-* Algae filters → Effective only on a local scale, with limited impact on gas emissions.
+* Moss filters → Effective only on a local scale, with limited impact on gas emissions.
 * Ionization towers → Cannot capture gaseous pollutants; target only particulate matter.
 * DAC → Captures only CO₂, requires massive facilities and very high energy and cost.
 Its environmental impacts remain uncertain!